-The HP 8753D Option 011 vector network analyzer integrates a high resolution synthesized RF source and a dual channel three-input receiver to measure and display magnitude, phase, and group delay of transmitted and reflected power.
-The HP 8753D Option 010 has the additional capability of transforming measured data from the frequency domain to the time domain.
-Other options are explained in Chapter 1, "HP 8753D Option 011 Description and Options."
+The HP 8753D vector network analyzer integrates a high resolution synthesized RF source, test set, and a dual channel three-input receiver to measure and display magnitude, phase, and group delay of transmitted and reflected power.
+With Option 010, the analyzer has the additional capability of transforming measured data from the frequency domain to the time domain.
+Other options are explained in Chapter 1, "HP 8753D Description and Options."
 Figure 6-1 is a simplified block diagram of the network analyzer system.
 A detailed block diagram of the analyzer is provided in the HP 8753D Network Analyzer Service Guide together with a theory of system operation.